alexey1607/scalyr-community/guides/zen-and-the-art-of-server-monitoring.md

 (For example, if your web server process is failing in some way that causes logs not to be written, then you've lost that dimension of monitoring - so catching exceptions from the server process itself is important.)

-Application exceptions provide some of the best monitoring bangs for your buck, since they generally correlate with an application bug and are typically triggered by a user action or background task.
+Application exceptions provide some of the best monitoring bangs for your buck since they generally correlate with an application bug and are typically triggered by a user action or background task.

 A bonus is that you get to impress users by proactively reaching out to them before they even complain about an error.